domosekai/shdns/README.md

     -m int
         Minimum possible RTT (ms) for foreign nameservers.
 Packets with shorter RTT will be dropped. (default 30) -s int
         Minimum safe RTT (ms) for foreign nameservers.
+Packets with longer RTT will be immediately accepted.
-Packets with longer RTT will be accepted. (default 100) -t  Trustworthy mode.
+        Packets with shorter RTT will be delayed until this threshold. (default 100) -t  Trustworthy mode.
 Foreign answers will not be checked for validity.
     -v  Verbose mode.
 Connection will remain open after replied until timeout.
     -w int
-        Only for trustworthy foreign servers.
-Time (ms) during which domestic answers are prioritized. (default 50)
+        Only for trustworthy mode.
+Time (ms) during which domestic answers are prioritized.
+Usually used with a local caching resolver. (default 50)

 Usage examples
 ----

 * Scenario 1: Home broadband

-      shdns -b 127.0.0.1:5353 -l4 cnipv4.txt -l6 cnipv6.txt -m 30 -M 400 -s 100 -i 50
+      shdns -b 127.0.0.1:5353 -l4 cnipv4.txt -l6 cnipv6.txt -m 30 -M 1000 -s 100
     This scenario has no trustworthy servers and users are HIGHLY RECOMMENDED to tweak the parameters by analyzing the verbose output.

     **Do not use the parameters as is!**

-    Hint: For those users who want to replicate ChinaDNS's behavior (no minimum RTT and safe RTT checks, always wait until the end of the delay), set `-m` to `0`, `-s` and `-i` equal to or larger than `-M`. (`-M` is similar to `-y` in ChinaDNS, default is 300)
+    Hint: For those users who want to replicate ChinaDNS's behavior (no minimum RTT and safe RTT checks, always wait until the end of the delay), set `-m` to `0`, `-s` equal to the delay (i.e. `-y` in ChinaDNS, default is 300).

     Sample output:

-      $ shdns -b 127.0.0.1:5300 -l4 cnipv4.txt -l6 cnipv6.txt -m 30 -M 400 -s 100 -i 50 -v
+      $ shdns -b 127.0.0.1:5300 -l4 cnipv4.txt -l6 cnipv6.txt -m 30 -M 400 -s 100 -v
       2019/08/26 23:02:30.320622 Loaded 8394 domestic IPv4 entries
       2019/08/26 23:02:30.323830 Loaded 1753 domestic IPv6 entries
       2019/08/26 23:02:30.324422 Using nameserver 114.114.114.114:53